 EvidenceCounter is a real specialist!
-But, it can help you answer interesting questions like, "how many times does this Issue impact this Node?"
+But, it can help you answer interesting questions like, "how many locations does this Issue impact?"

-EvidenceCounter control is so specialized, you'll need to make sure that it is always wrapped in a Node content control and also in an Issue content control.
-Without both of them, the
+EvidenceCounter control is specialized, you'll need to make sure that it is always wrapped in an Issue content control.
+Without it, the

 EvidenceCounter control will not populate.